-The Department of Medicine has been the number one recipient of research dollars from the National Institutes of Health (NIH) among all departments of internal medicine in the nation (in 2011, we were ranked second).
-Including all sources, we currently receive more than 1,100 grants, fellowships and contracts totaling more than $200 million.
+The Department of Medicine has been a top recipient of research dollars from the National Institutes of Health (NIH) among all departments of internal medicine in the nation.
+Including all sources, we currently receive more than 1,600 grants, fellowships, and contracts totaling more than $234 million.

 TOP RECIPIENT OF FUNDING FROM THE NATIONAL INSTITUTES OF HEALTH (NIH) FOR U.S ACADEMIC DEPARTMENTS